 Know the difference:

-Our Beef Hide Rolls are long-lasting and will provide hours of healthy chewing for even the most aggressive chewers!
+Our Beef Hide Rolls are long-lasting and will provide healthy chewing for even the most aggressive chewers!
 Chewing is one of the best mental and physical activities a dog can do!

 Beef Hide is very high in collagen, a type of protein that is important for holding bones and skin tissues in place.